xprova/xprova-website/src/overview.md

 warnings when violations are detected.
 This approach is safe but reports a considerably large number of false positives.[^ref_a] [^ref_b]

-xprova circumvents this and other limitations of conventional CDC verification by targetting the root cause at the heart of CDC verification trouble: the invisibility of metastability and other CDC issues in digital simulation.
+Xprova circumvents this and other limitations of conventional CDC verification by targetting the root cause at the heart of CDC verification trouble: the invisibility of metastability and other CDC issues in digital simulation.
 The tool transforms a gate-level netlist into an "augmented" netlist that is